-h) The eche offer summer compares The SENDCO and Deputy SENDCo meet with the SEND named Governor, Mrs K Poole termly and SEND is discussed termly through the for assessing and reviewing the Inclusion and Safeguarding Governors Committee. b) The school's arrangements for assessing and reviewing the progress of pupils with special educational needs; kept documenting progress made and any additional concerns raised.
+The SENDCO and Deputy SENDCo meet with the SEND named Governor, Mrs K Poole termly and SEND is discussed termly through the Inclusion and Safeguarding Governors Committee.

+- Teachers use the SEND pathway of support document see appendix 1 in policy. - All children identified as having SEND are given half termly targets to meet.
+These are set by group/class teachers and following advice given by outside agencies, such as, Learning Support Services (LSS), Educational Psychology (EP).
+These targets are delivered and reviewed as part of the assess, plan, do, review graduated approach and inform next steps and targets. - Children who fall behind are discussed at the termly Pupil Progress reviews at which point the SENDCo may be asked to consider whether this is a result of a Special Educational Need and if so what additional or different support might be appropriate. - Children with severe and complex learning needs may work from the National curriculum at a developmentally appropriate level (e.g children in Y6 working from the Year 2 objectives). - Children working on additional interventions including Precision teaching, Get Moving, and Toe by Toe etc. have progress tracked against the targets set for the intervention over time.
+Children's progress is updated on the provision map (on EDuKey).
+Children's progress is monitored to ensure the intervention is meeting the needs of the child.
+If not, the child may be withdrawn, and an alternative intervention put in place. - Some children have additional assessments and targets set by outside agencies including Speech and Language, Learning Support and Occupational Therapy and Educational Psychology.
+The programme of work is delivered in school and records kept documenting progress made, and any additional concerns raised.
 The outside agencies review /reassess progress according to their own protocols and submit a written report to school.
 The report is forwarded to the child's teacher.
-Parents are also given a copy.
-Children with EHCPs also have a multi-agency annual review of progress which is reported to the Local Authority.
+Parents are also given a copy. - Children with EHCPs also have a multi-agency annual review of progress which is reported to the Local Authority.
 Parents are invited to all reviews.
-Pupils are encouraged to attend reviews where appropriate.
-Class teachers are responsible for writing the SEND plan, do, review plans for all children in partnership with the support staff, parents and SENDCo.
-Class teachers must include the child's voice as part of the review.
-In addition to the SEND plan, do, review plans, the Early Year's Learning Journey also provides an excellent evidence base to monitor the progress of EYFS children with SEND.
-This information is shared with parents at parents' evenings as part of the review process and parents have access to EDuKey to add their thoughts to the review process if they wish.
-School has purchased additional standardised assessments to inform target setting and the monitoring of progress over time.
-These will form part of the assessment profile for children with severe and complex learning difficulties, including KS1 and 2 WELLCOMM and Teacher WIATT.
+Pupils are encouraged to attend reviews where appropriate. - Class teachers are responsible for writing the SEND plan, do, review plans for all children in partnership with the support staff, parents and SENDCo.
+Class teachers must include the child's voice as part of the review. - In addition to the SEND plan, do, review plans, the Early Year's Learning Journey also provides an excellent evidence base to monitor the progress of EYFS children with SEND. - This information is shared with parents at parents' evenings as part of the review process and parents have access to EDuKey to add their thoughts to the review process if they wish. - School has purchased additional standardised assessments to inform target setting and the monitoring of progress over time.
+These will form part of the assessment profile for children with severe and complex learning difficulties, including EY and KS1 and 2 WELLCOMM and Teacher WIATT.